Holidays and breaks are good times for relaxation and fun, but it's important to take a few minutes to prepare before you leave campus.

 - Be extra cautious about locking doors and windows when you leave.

-- If you stay on campus, keep an eye out for any suspicious persons or activities and call VCU Police at 828-1234 if you see anything shady.
+- If you stay on campus, keep an eye out for any suspicious activities and call VCU Police at 828-1234 if you see anything shady.

 Shopping safety tips: